How to Share Google Sheets Files in Template Mode

 Optional Sharing Settings for Google Sheets Files in Template Mode

-1. Open the Google Sheets file that you want to share in template mode.
+1. Open the Google Sheets file you want to share in template mode.
 You must have Editor rights to the file.

-Selecting a folder or creating a new folder in Google Sheets.
+Selecting a folder or creating a new folder in Google Sheets

 4. Click Create New and enter a folder name that includes the word “template,” such as “All New Templates.”
 Then, move the file to that folder.

-Moving a Google Sheet to a folder.
+Moving a Google Sheet to a folder

 Essential Sharing Settings for Google Sheets Files in Template Mode

-1. Open the Google Sheets file you want to share in template mode if it is not already opened.
+1. Open the Google Sheets file you want to share in template mode (if not already opened).
 You must have Editor rights to the file.
+Click the Share button in the top-right corner of the screen.

-3. Under General Access, select Anyone with the link and select the Viewer role from the drop-down list.
+3. Choose the Viewer role from the drop-down list.

-Steps to share a Google Sheets file in template mode.
+Steps to share a Google Sheets file in template mode

 Example: